-If you are wondering what are the most popular Aussie foods or which iconic Australian foods you have to try when you visit this post will give you all the answers!
+If you are wondering what the most popular Aussie foods are or which iconic Australian foods you must try when visiting, this post will give you all the answers!

-In terms of meat kangaroo seems to be the expectation.
-While kangaroo meat is for sale in Coles and Woolworths it is not something I have eaten since being here.
-Not sure how much it features on many Australian family menus either.
+In terms of meat, kangaroo seems to be the expectation.
+While kangaroo meat is for sale in Coles and Woolworths, I have not eaten it since being here.
+I’m not sure how much it features on many Australian family menus, either.

-However there is some classic Australian food which you will inevitably come across if you spend any time here.
+However, there are some classic Australian foods you will inevitably come across if you spend time here.

 What are the top 10 iconic Australian foods to try when you visit?